LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

       install used by RAJA to ensure they use the same include directories when configuring their application.

-      The 'ENABLE_EXTERNAL_ROCPRIM' variable is used to require an external install of the AMD rocPRIM support library.
+      The 'RAJA_ENABLE_EXTERNAL_ROCPRIM' variable is used to require an external install of the AMD rocPRIM support library.
 Even when Off the rocPRIM library included in the ROCM install will be used when available.
 We recommend projects use the rocPRIM included with the ROCM install when